a2rocket/testing/test_cases.md

 ## Retrieve Delegators who gave delegation rights to a delegation Address

 ### Description: In this group of test cases a wallet can find out which wallets gave delegation rights (delegators) to a specific delegation address on a specific usecase on a collection by calling the retrieveDelegators(...) function.
+In addition, in test case 12 the retrieveActiveDelegators(...) function will be executed to find just the active delegator addresses.

 ### Test Case ID: 11

 ***Test Case Objective:*** \
 \
-Find which addresses gave delegation rights to a specific wallet on 0x33FD426905F149f8376e227d0C9D3340AaD17aF1 (The Memes by 6529 collection address) for voting/governance use case #4.\
+Find which addresses gave delegation rights to a specific wallet on 0x33FD426905F149f8376e227d0C9D3340AaD17aF1 (The Memes by 6529 collection address) for the voting/governance use case #4.\
 \
 ***Prerequisite:***
 1. Execute the registerDelegationAddress(...) function using the wallet account 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4 with the following input data: